e-CODEX/workflows/README.md

 ## Checkstyle Java Linting

 This workflow runs the Checkstyle linter with our [custom configuration](checkstyle.xml) based on the Google one.
+You can set up your IDE to track this config file with the URL: `https://raw.githubusercontent.com/eu-LISA/ecodex-workflows/main/checkstyle.xml`

 ### Usage
 ```yaml